kubedb/docs/docs/guides/neo4j/volume-expansion/volume-expansion.md

 ## Troubleshooting

+If this OpsRequest does not finish, first inspect the affected PVC and then check the `kubedb-ops-manager` operator logs for the exact error.
+For a shared checklist, see the [Neo4j Ops Request Overview](/docs/guides/neo4j/ops-request/overview.md#troubleshooting).

 **OpsRequest stays in `Progressing` — PVC capacity does not change**

 First, confirm the PVC resize was actually sent: